zzonyo/trust-docs-test/source/index.html.md

 2、The parameter should include `Signature`.

-3、Check the `account-id` it could be returned from `GET /v1/account/accounts`.

-4、It may happen if previous request reach the rate limitation.

 ### Q8: Why the API return HTTP 405 'method-not-allowed'?

 A: It indicates the request path doesn't exist, please check the path spelling carefully.
 Due to the Nginx setting, the request path is case sensitive, please follow the path definition in document.

-## Margin and Loan

-### Q1: I can see I have loanable amount in my margin account, why the API returns no sufficient amount error when I apply margin loan?
-A: The available amount depends on not only account available amount, but also the system available amount.
-Due to risk control, the system has a max available amount everyday.
-If the total loan amount reaches the max value, user will fail to apply loan, unless someone repays the loan in the same day.
-Right now we are implementing a more friendly solution that tries to provide more accurate information to API users.

 # Reference Data